Facebook X (Twitter) Pinterest Instagram

 That’s because I know the main important techniques for solo travel safety, from doing my research beforehand, to being aware and avoiding situations in the moment.
 My number one piece of advice is to be smart.
 That means know what you’re getting yourself into and know how you look and come off as to a potential attacker, and know how to get out of dangerous situations.
 Here’s my solo travel safety checklist for traveling safe, and smart!

-the Best Solo Travel Safety Tips and Advice Mylifesamovie.com
+The Best Solo Travel Safety Tips and Advice mylifesamovie.com

 1. Do Your Research